The Dopamine Problem We Built

 Every cycle makes the next one easier to enter and harder to exit.
 The content gets better.
 The algorithm gets sharper.
 The user gets more passive.
 This was not a side effect.
 It was the product.

 We turned ourselves into dopamine-driven animals.
 Not because we are weak.
-Because the infrastructure was optimized to make us that way.
+Because the infrastructure was built to make us that way.
 Every pixel, every notification, every autoplay was designed by teams of engineers whose KPI was your attention.

 And then something changed.